 New Zealand's transfer pricing regime seeks to protect the New Zealand tax base by ensuring that cross-border transactions are priced (at least for tax purposes) on an arm's length basis.
-Recently enacted rules can require adjustments to credit ratings when determining pricing of related party lending.
+Rules supplementing the standard transfer licensing regime can require adjustments to credit ratings when determining pricing of related party lending.